What pay and benefits should I detail in a Kitchen Porter job description?

 When writing a job description for a Kitchen Porter, it's important to clearly state the salary and any benefits.
 Include the base pay and mention whether it's hourly or salary.
 Also, list any benefits like health insurance, paid time off, or meal discounts.
 Being transparent about these details helps attract candidates who are looking for clarity and security in their job choice.

-Just listing the base pay isn't enough.
-Including a full breakdown of all benefits helps potential employees understand the total value of the employment package.
-This transparency can increase the appeal of the position.
+Listing only basic pay isn't enough.
+Showing all benefits helps potential workers understand the total value of the job package.
+This honesty makes the position more appealing.

-Waiting until the interview to disclose full benefits can lead to misunderstandings and might deter good candidates from applying.
-Detailing benefits in the job description sets clear expectations and attracts candidates who are genuinely interested in what you offer.
+Waiting until interviews to share full benefits can create confusion and might stop good candidates from applying.
+Listing benefits in the job description sets clear expectations and attracts candidates who really want what you offer.

 How can I effectively communicate pay rates or ranges to candidates?